Bareflank/hypervisor/README.md

-Most people think that hypervisors are meant to virtualize servers and provide a means to run Windows on a Mac, but there is a whole field of research that use hypervisors that never actually start a virtual machine.
+Most people think that hypervisors are meant to virtualize servers and provide a means to run Windows on a Mac, but there is a whole field of research were hypervisors are used but never actually start a virtual machine.
 Since a hypervisor is capable of controlling the host OS running underneath it, (so called "ring -1"), hypervisors have been used for introspection, reverse engineering, anti-virus, containerization,